Chapter 7 From chi-squared to somers’ d

 scale_x_discrete(guide = guide_axis(n.dodge=2))+

-ggtitle("Countries' major religion and degree of economic equality")+
+ggtitle("Countries' major religion and women in legislature")+

 xlab(NULL)+